drshahizan/Python-big-data/Assignment 2b/QwQ/readme.md

 </h2>

-For this project we decided to use a Health Insurance Marketplace dataset that we obtained from[Kaggle](https://www.kaggle.com/datasets/hhs/health-insurance-marketplace?select=Rate.csv).
+For this project we decided to use a Health Insurance Marketplace dataset that we obtained from [Kaggle](https://www.kaggle.com/datasets/hhs/health-insurance-marketplace?select=Rate.csv).

 #### Attribute Information:
 | Acronym | Description |